Brother of American arrested in Russia on spy charges says he was there for a wedding

 The State Department said Monday it had received formal notification from the Russian Foreign Ministry of the arrest and was pushing for consular access.
 The department did not identify Whelan at the time or provide any information about the case, citing "privacy considerations."

+Whelan said Tuesday his family was "doing the best we can in light of very little information and a rather implausible situation."

+He said they have faith that his brother will come home safe.
+"I think Paul has a superior set of skills to most of us," Whelan said.
+"And so hopefully he won't have to [deploy] too many those skills in order to survive and to come home."

-The arrest comes as U.S.-Russian ties are severely strained, in part over Russian meddling in the 2016 presidential election.
+The arrest comes as U.S.-Russian ties are severely strained, in part over Russian meddling in the 2016 presidential election as well as the conflict in eastern Ukraine and Moscow's annexation of the Crimean Peninsula in 2014.

+The U.S. and other Western countries have imposed sanctions against Russian officials, companies and banks.

 A Russian gun-rights activist, Maria Butina, is in U.S. custody after admitting she acted as a secret agent for the Kremlin in trying to infiltrate conservative U.S. political groups as Donald Trump was seeking the presidency.
 She pleaded guilty in December to a conspiracy charge as part of a deal with federal prosecutors.